The elegant boutiques and small cafés found in the marina, also help create a delightful island atmosphere.

 The iconic César Manrique helped design many of Arrecife’s scenic areas which numerous places to relax that go well beyond the beach.

 Charco de San Ginés

-Amidst the decent number of yachts, you’ll find a wide selection of shops, bars, restaurants, and a small food market.
-The marina is also known for its popular late-night bar and music scene.
-Many even start the night off watching a movie under the stars at the 6D Cine.
+Amidst the decent number of yachts in Arrecife marina, you’ll find a wide selection of shops, bars, restaurants, and a small food market.
+The area is also known for its popular late-night bar and music scene.

 Parque José Ramírez Cerdá